joe-elliott/cert-exporter/docs/deploy.md

     	Kubernetes namespace to list configmaps.
   -configmaps-namespaces
         Kubernetes comma-delimited list of namespaces to search for configmaps.
+  -configmaps-namespace-label-selector value
+        Label selector to find namespaces in which to find configmaps to publish as metrics.
   -enable-webhook-cert-check bool
         Enable webhook client config CABundle cert check (Default "false").
   -webhooks-label-selector